browserengineering/book/book/invalidation.md

                 # ...
 ```

+Here, it *is* important to check the dirty flag, because the
+computation we are skipping here---line breaking and rebuilding the
+layout tree---is pretty expensive.

 We also need to fix up `add_inline_child`'s and `new_line`'s
 references to `children`.
 There are couple of possible fixes, but in
 the interests of expediency,[^perhaps-local] I'm going to use a